 It’s like hopscotch, but better!
 Pro tip: Make the obstacle course go in a circle!
 For a bigger group, consider making 2 of the exact same obstacle courses next to each other and have relay races!
 Here are a few ideas for the chalk obstacle course:

-- Leap like a frog to lily pads
+- Leap like a frog to lily pads (draw lilly pads)

 - Skip/tip toe down a squiggly line

-- Hop over a pile of rocks
+- Hop over a pile of rocks or sticks

-- Walk backwards on a straight line
+- Walk backwards (draw a line)

-- Follow the paw prints
+- Follow the paw prints (draw paw prints)

-- Crab walk through 2 straight lines
+- Crab walk (draw 2 straight lines)

-- Jump spin
+- Jump spin (draw a swirl)

 5. Scavenger hunt